 - AVG Antivirus Free

-This is a fully fledged antivirus and antispyware software with scheduled scanning, email and link scanners, automatic updates and much more.
-You get it as a free download, and enjoy with Windows XP on your PC.
+This is a fully-fledged antivirus and antispyware software with scheduled scanning, email and link scanners, automatic updates and much more.
+You get it as a free download and enjoy it with Windows XP on your PC.

 - Panda Protection

 This was previously the Panda Free antivirus and protects your PC from malware and other threats.
 It works from the cloud so it won’t slow down your computer, freeing it up to work as it should while protected.